indenkun/infun/README.md

 The division of subgroups when simple is TRUE and when FALSE is different.
 See Detail in the documentation for details.

+The result is in `“htest”` class list format.

 ``` r
 data("Titanic")
 df <- data.frame(Titanic)